 Loosely based on the medieval bestiary, The Rapture Index examines the relationship between animals, humans, and storytelling.
-Harnessing the bestiary’s combination of religious parable, encyclopedia, and art, Molly Reid journeys deep into suburbia to reveal characters struggling to indulge their baser instincts while still fulfilling the expectations of society and family.
-Filled with moments of curiosity, misunderstanding, fervor, and heart, these stories offer a new twist on familiar landscapes where the wilderness has been tamed (sometimes just barely) and we try to deny our own animal nature.
+Harnessing the bestiary’s combination of religious parable, encyclopedia, and artifice, Molly Reid journeys deep into suburbia to reveal characters struggling to fulfill the expectations of society and family while indulging their baser desires.
+Filled with moments of curiosity, misunderstanding, fervor, and heart, these stories offer a new twist on familiar landscapes where the wilderness has been tamed (sometimes just barely) but our own animal nature cannot be.

 “Inventive, adventurous, brilliant—dryly witty but often moving—Molly Reid, with this collection, confirms her great early promise, and emerges as one of the rising stars of the American story, long and short.” —James Wood